Novel phases in rotating Bose-condensed gas: vortices and quantum correlation: INTRODUCTION

 This paper is organized as follows.
-In Sec.~\ref{model}, we present the theoretical model of a rotating Bose system and describe the many-body Hamiltonian with repulsive Gaussian interaction.
-In Sec.~\ref{results}, we present the numerical results for $N=16$ bosons and discuss the various physical quantities of interest (which are experimentally accessible) to examine in detail the many-body ground state properties of the system in quasi-2D harmonic trap.
+In Sec.~\ref{model}, we present the theoretical model of a rotating Bose system that describe the many-body Hamiltonian with repulsive Gaussian interaction.
+In Sec.~\ref{results}, we present the numerical results for $N=16$ bosons and discuss the physical quantities of interest (which are experimentally accessible) to examine in detail the ground state properties of the system in quasi-2D harmonic trap.
 Finally in Sec.~\ref{conc}, we briefly summarize our results of the present study.
-Few important supplemental derivations and computational scheme for exact diagonalization calculation are deferred to the Appendixes.
+Few important supplemental derivations for exact diagonalization calculation are deferred to the Appendixes.